Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

-The results on boundedness and decay for the Teukolsy equations were recently extended to slowly rotating Kerr in \cite{TeukolskyDHR} and in \cite{ma2}.
-The analysis of the full linearized equations near the Kerr solution remains open.
+The results on boundedness and decay for the Teukolsky equations were extended to slowly rotating Kerr in \cite{TeukolskyDHR} and in \cite{ma2}.
+The analysis of the full linearized equations near slowly rotating Kerr recently appeared in \cite{Kerr-lin1} and \cite{Kerr-lin2}.
+In the positive cosmological setting, the stability of Kerr-de Sitter with small angular momentum was obtained in \cite{Hintz-Vasy}.

 The approach of \cite{DHR} and \cite{TeukolskyDHR} to derive boundedness and quantitative decay for the Teukolsky equations relies on the following ingredients: \begin{enumerate} \item A map which takes a solution to the Teukolsky equation to a solution of a wave equation which is simpler to analyze.
-In the case of Schwarzschild, this equation is known as the so called \textit{Regge-Wheeler equation}.
+In the case of Schwarzschild, this equation is known as the so called \textit{Regge--Wheeler equation}.
 The first such transformation was discovered by Chandrasekhar (see \cite{Chandra}) in the context of mode decompositions.
-The physical version of this transformation first appears in \cite{DHR}. \item A vectorfield-type method to get quantitative decay for the new wave equation. \item A method by which we can derive estimates for solutions to the Teukolsky equation from those of solutions to the transformed Regge -Wheeler equation. \end{enumerate}
+The physical version of this transformation first appears in \cite{DHR}. \item A vector field-type method to get quantitative decay for the new wave equation. \item A method by which we can derive estimates for solutions to the Teukolsky equation from those of solutions to the transformed Regge--Wheeler equation. \end{enumerate}

-Analogous problems appear in the case of the Einstein equation coupled with the Maxwell equations.
-The problem of stability of charged black holes has as a final goal the proof of non-linear stability of Kerr-Newman family $(\MM, g_{M, Q, a})$ as solutions to the Einstein-Maxwell equation
+Analogous problems appear in the mathematical study of stability of charged black holes, which are solutions of the coupled Einstein--Maxwell system in general relativity.
+The problem of stability of charged black holes has as a final goal the proof of non-linear stability of the Kerr-Newman family $(\MM, g_{M, Q, a})$ as solutions to the Einstein--Maxwell equation